FormulaMonks/Healthy-Baby/README.md

 * Since M2X API is asynchronous, there could be some delay of the created data to appear on the charts

 ### Attributions

 Written by [Luis Floreani](https://github.com/lucholaf), sponsored by [Citrusbyte](https://citrusbyte.com/)

+## License

+This app is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.